CharlesHoang/neighborhood/README.md

-A mini SPA using third-party APIs like Google Maps API, Yelp API, and WikiMedia API.
+A mini SPA using JavaScript, Node.js and third-party APIs like Google Maps API, Yelp API, and WikiMedia API.